kushidesign/kushi/README.md

 This map contains:
   - A class property containing the correct auto-generated, prefixed classnames.
   - If necessary, a style property containing the correct auto-generated css variable names.
-  - All the other attributes you specify in your attributes map (supplied as an optional last arg to sx).
+  - All the other attributes you specify in your attributes map (supplied as an optional last arg to `sx`).
-  - An optional data-ns attribute to help with browser-based debugging (see docs: "Using metadata").
-Using a build hook for the `:compile-finish` stage (or similar), your css is written to a static file.
+  - An optional data-ns attribute to help with browser-based debugging.
+See [Using metadata](#using-metadata).
+Your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool),

 <br>